FRRouting/frr/doc/user/bgp.rst

 .. index:: neighbor PEER port PORT
 .. clicmd:: neighbor PEER port PORT

-.. index:: [no] neighbor PEER password PASSWORD
+.. index:: neighbor PEER password PASSWORD
 .. clicmd:: [no] neighbor PEER password PASSWORD

    Set a MD5 password to be used with the tcp socket that is being used